120 N. Huron St, Ypsilanti, MI 48197 Holy Eucharist Sundays 10 a.m. info@stlukesypsi.org 734.483.4253

 World War II brought new members and missions to St. Luke’s as the Willow Run Plant remade Ypsilanti into an industrial center.
 As the congregation grew, the church added the Church House in 1928 and the Parish House in 1955 which provided classrooms, kitchen, and theater.
 The current organ was installed in the 1940s, as were the stained glass windows, one of which commemorated the sacrifices of the congregation’s veterans.

 The unrest of the 1960s and Ypsilanti’s deindustrialization presented new challenges for the congregation, but St. Luke’s has remained a vital house of worship.
 The church now welcomes an increasingly diverse population and, in 2001, appointed its first female rector.
-The mission work of the church has also expanded and now includes the EMU Campus Ministry.

 Read more about the history of St. Luke’s and about its stained glass and artwork.